hesthub/iac/osx/blog-part2.md

     - role: yabai
 ```

-The roles we have listed here will be staticly imported and processed, and then Ansible will execute the playbook in the following order:
+The roles we have listed here will be statically imported and processed, and then Ansible will execute the playbook in the following order:

 - Any playbook task marked as "pre_task" and their triggered handlers
-- each role listed, in order, and if any depedencies are found within the role, they are executed before the role itself.
+- Each role listed, in order, and if any dependencies are found within the role, they are executed before the role itself.
-- Any tasks and their triggered handlers
+- Any playbook tasks and their triggered handlers
-- an task marked as "post_task" and their handlers
+- Any task marked as "post_task" and their handlers

-A quick not on pre- and post-tasks, these are a subset of tasks that we mark to be execeuted either before or after any other task, common from either role, dependecy, thrid-party or otherwise.
+It's worth noting that pre- and post-tasks are a subset of tasks, located in the playbooks task section, that we mark to be executed either before or after any other task, whether it's from a role or role-dependency, third-party or otherwise.

+#### tagging

-Once we have lined up the roles we want to use in our playbook, we can do some extra housekeeping by taggin our roles and playbook tasks, allowing us to group and run specific roles and tasks depending on their tags.
+Once we have lined up the roles we want to use in our playbook, we can do some extra housekeeping by tagging our roles and playbook tasks.
+This will allow us to group and run specific roles and tasks depending on their tags.

-Say we want to use the same playbook for multiple dev machines, but they all have a core setup in common, then we can tag all the roles we consider essential:
+For example, if we want to use the same playbook for multiple dev machines, but they all have a core setup in common, we can tag all the roles we consider essential:

 ``` yaml
 ---